Direct PLUS Loans for Graduate/Professional Students

 Direct PLUS Loan rates are set by the federal government.
 The law currently dictates that loans disbursed after July 1, 2013 will have a variable/fixed interest rate.
 This means that interest rates on Direct PLUS Loans will be adjusted annually on July 1st and when the loan is disbursed, the interest rate will be fixed.
 The interest rate will remain fixed for the life of the loan.
 Depending on when the PLUS Loan is disbursed, borrowers may have multiple PLUS Loans with different interest rates.
 To view current and historical PLUS Loan interest rates, visit the website.

-The Direct PLUS Loan actually goes into repayment after the full loan is disbursed.
-However, an automatic in-school deferment is applied if the borrower is enrolled at least half-time.
-Included with the in-school deferment is a six-month post-enrollment deferment, which can be helpful when aligning repayment dates with a borrower's Direct Unsubsidized Loans.
+The Direct PLUS Loan goes into repayment after the full loan is disbursed; however, an automatic in-school deferment is applied.
+This means that if the borrower is enrolled at least half-time, no payments are required while in school.
+Additionally, at graduation a six-month post-enrollment deferment is granted so borrowers don’t have to begin repayment immediately.

 Direct PLUS Loan Benefits:

-- Can help fill the gap between a medical school's financial aid cost of attendance and the borrower's Direct Unsubsidized Loan eligibility.
+- Can help fill the gap between a medical school's cost of attendance and the borrower's Direct Unsubsidized Loan eligibility.

 - Can be included in a Direct Consolidation Loan.